Last updated on September 23rd, 2024 at 07:53 am

 In collectivist cultures, there is a strong inclination to avoid self-promotion.

-Individuals prioritise humility and modesty over drawing attention to their own achievements or abilities.
+Individuals value humility and modesty over drawing attention to their own achievements or abilities.

 Instead, the focus is on highlighting the group’s accomplishments and contributing to the collective’s success.